bevacqua/perfschool/exercises/removing_unused_css/problem.md

 You are given an application with a bunch of CSS that's used, and a bunch of CSS that's unused.
 Leverage `uncss` to filter out the unused CSS and only serve what's needed.

 Don't inline the styles.
-Instead, have an endpoint return them as a CSS stylesheet.
+Instead, serve a stylesheet in your responses that *only* has the used styles.